 The Company also has an Employee Stock Purchase Plan ("ESPP") that was approved by shareholders in fiscal year 2015, under which 800 shares of common stock have been authorized.
 Shares are issued under the ESPP twice yearly at the end of each offering period.
-For the period ended August 4, 2018, 45 shares were issued under this plan and the number of shares available for issuance was 607.
+For the 39 weeks ended November 3, 2018, 45 shares were issued under the ESPP and the number of shares available for issuance was 607.